micro/services/README.md

 ## Contribute

-We welcome contributions of additional services
+We welcome contributions of additional services:

 - Services must be built using the Micro platform
 - Any dependency must be configured using the Micro Config